ipfs-cluster/ipfs-cluster/CAPTAIN.LOG.md

 # IPFS Cluster - Captain's log

+## 20180329 | @hsanjuan

+In the last two months many things have happened in the ipfs-cluster project.

+First, we have welcomed a new team member: @lanzafame has already started contributing and has resolved a few issues already included in the last release.

+Secondly, we have been working very hard on implementing the "sharding RFC" that I mentioned in my last update. @zenground0 has made very significant progress on this front.
+Sharding will be a unique feature of ipfs-cluster and will help to drive the adoption of ipfs by being able tu support huge datasets distributed among different nodes.
+We hope that the first "sharding" prototype is ready in the upcoming weeks.

+Thirdly, we have made 3 releases (the latest being `0.3.5`) which bring a diverse set of features and some bugfixes.
+Some of the major ones are these:
+  * `ipfs-cluster-ctl healht graph` generates a `.dot` file which allows to quickly have an overview of connectivity among the peers in the cluster.
+  * The `refs` pinning method allows to download dags in parallel and pin only when they content is already on the disk.
+  * The Rest API now exposes the HTTP endpoints through libp2p.
+By using a libp2p host to communicate with it, users get an encrypted connection without having to setup SSL certificates.

+We have also started working on the ipfs-cluster website, which we will use to provide a central and well organized place for documentation, roadmaps and other information related to the project.

+Happy pinning!

 ## 20180125 | @hsanjuan

 We are about to tag the `0.3.2` release and it comes with two nice features.